nefarius/docs.nefarius.at/docs/projects/DsHidMini/FAQ.md

 ![9639db8312af037a08b5e5b5384969d6.png](images/9639db8312af037a08b5e5b5384969d6.png)

+Neither are the DualSHock **4** nor the DualSense.
+I am baffled that this is apparently *really hard* to understand 🤦‍♂️

 ## I'm having "X" problem when using DsHidMini, what should I do?

 - **Trouble when installing DsHidMini or connecting your controllers to the computer:** check the [_How to Install Troubleshooting_ section](How-to-Install.md#troubleshooting)